Since it is further from Reykjavik, North Iceland is less visited than the South.

 More photos an Info on my article about Krafla Viti Crater

-And here comes my selection of the best things to do in the rest of North Iceland:
+And here comes my selection of the best things to do in the rest of Northern Iceland:

 Aldeyjarfoss is an off-the beaten track waterfall with a narrow flow but a large pool and interesting lava shapes.
-The surrounding landscapes feels like another planet.
+The surrounding landscape feels like another planet.

 More photos an Info on my article about Aldeyjarfoss